-Figure 4-8.
+Figure 3-8.
 Hide Unsupported Devices

-Info: Atmel Studio allows any microcontroller and interface to be selected when the Hide unsupported devices setting is set to False, also microcontrollers and interfaces which are not supported by the onboard debugger.
+Info: Microchip Studio allows any microcontroller and interface to be selected when the Hide unsupported devices setting is set to False, also microcontrollers and interfaces which are not supported by the on-board debugger.

-4.5.3 Hardware Modifications
+3.5.3 Hardware Modifications

-The on-board debugger is connected to the PIC18F16Q40 by default.
-These connections must be removed before any external microcontroller can be programmed or debugged.
-Cut the GPIO straps shown in the figure below with a sharp tool to disconnect the PIC18F16Q40 from the on-board debugger.
+The on-board debugger is connected to the PIC18F57Q84 by default.
+Remove these connections before any external microcontroller can be programmed or debugged.
+Cut the GPIO straps shown in the figure below with a sharp tool to disconnect the PIC18F57Q84 from the on-board debugger.

-Figure 4-9.
+Figure 3-9.
 Programming and Debugging Connections to Debugger

-Info: Cutting the connections to the debugger will disable programming, debugging, and data streaming from the PIC18F16Q40 mounted on the board.
+Info: Cutting the connections to the debugger will disable programming, debugging, and data streaming from the PIC18F57Q84 mounted on the board.

-Tip: Solder in $0\Omega$ resistors across the footprints or short-circuit them with solder to reconnect the signals between the on-board debugger and the PIC18F16Q40.
+Tip: Solder 0Ω resistors across the footprints or short-circuit them with solder to reconnect the signals between the on-board debugger and the PIC18F57Q84.

-4.5.4 Connecting to External Microcontrollers
+3.5.4 Connecting to External Microcontrollers

 The figure and table below show where the programming and debugging signals must be connected to program and debug external microcontrollers.
 The on-board debugger can supply power to the external hardware or use an external voltage as a reference for its level shifters.
-Read more about the power supply in 4.3 Power Supply.
+Read more about the power supply in 3.3 Power Supply.

-The on-board debugger and level shifters actively drive data and clock signals (DBG0, DBG1, and DBG2) used for programming and debugging, and in most cases, the external resistor on these signals can be ignored.
-Pull-down resistors are required on the ICSP $^{\text{TM}}$ data and clock signals to debug PIC $^{\text{®}}$ microcontrollers.
+The on-board debugger and level shifters actively drive data and clock signals used for programming and debugging (DBG0, DBG1, and DBG2).
+Usually the external resistor on these signals can be ignored.
+Pull-down resistors are required on the ICSP $^{\text{TM}}$ data and clock signals to debug PIC $^{\text{(B)}}$ microcontrollers.